bguerre20/xmcodesync/README.md

 - Only functional with single push / pull down of files. pulling multiple files and pushing randomly will probably break the app or put the wrong code in the wrong location on your instance.
 Recommended use case: pull single script down, work on it, push it back up, close script.

-# Release Notes

-Users appreciate release notes as you update your extension.

-### 0.1.0 - MVP

-Initial release of xmcode sync.
-Still in beta and ironing out all edge cases.
-Push, pull, and setup of a single instance are working.

 -----------------------------------------------------------------------------------------------------------